emnify/product-docs/docs/glossary.md

 ## BIC
 _Batch Identification Code_

-A unique code for ordered SIM cards used to register the SIM cards on the [**SIM Inventory**](https://portal.emnify.com/sim-inventory) page of the emnify Portal.
+A unique code for ordered SIM cards used to register the SIM cards in the [**SIM Inventory**](https://portal.emnify.com/sim-inventory).

 ## Callback URL
 URL that will be called by a service to send and receive data related to an event that caused this action.